Parallel-in-Time/pySDC/pySDC/playgrounds/12th_PinT_Workshop/README.rst

     pytest pySDC/tests -m "mpi4py and not slow"

 This will check if "all" went well with the installation you just created.
+Note that at the time of creating this tutorial we had to remove `mpi4py_fft` from the dependencies.
+Therefore, 7 out of the 39 selected test cases may fail!
-If it does, you are now ready to play with `pySDC`.
+Anyway, you are now ready to play with `pySDC`.

 Jupyter
 -------